 2017: A Year in Adoptions is updated from the one posted earlier this year...it includes 79 of the 108 adoptions this year.
 Here's our 2017 report:

 With your help we were able to find homes for 108 cats and kittens this year!
 16% of the adoptions were adult cats, some were older or with medical issues.

 In addition to finding homes, we were able to spay/neuter many feral cats and cats of people living on fixed incomes or without permanent housing…and we were also able to keep many of them fed and sheltered.

-It is often difficult, messy, emotional work that we do.
-But as we close 2017 with so many fond memories, we know that the work will—and must—go on.
+It is often difficult, messy, emotional work that we do, yet as we close 2017 with so many fond memories, we know that the work will—and must—go on.
 We are so very grateful for your ongoing support to make what we do possible!

 There were 64 adoptions in 2016, with 27% of those being adult cats.

-In 2015, as in 2014, we were able to find new homes for 98 cats and kittens—22% of those were adult cats—thanks to your support.
+As in 2014, thanks to your support, we were able to find new homes for 98 cats and kittens in 2015—22% of those were adult cats.
 Going into a new year, we have five special and unique adult cats looking for homes.
 Please share and help us get these cats into new homes in a new year.

 On August 15, 2015 FAF moved from our Next to Nature-West Seattle adoption space.
 We so much appreciate all that the owners and staff of NTN, past and present, have done for our cats.
 We had been at the store about 15 years, and with an average of 100+ adoptions a year, that is a huge impact on the homeless cat population in the area.
 We have only well wishes for NTN in their next journey.